How will Brexit affect travel?

 Whether you will be denied treatment if you don't have proof of travel insurance will depend on the treatment and the country you're visiting.
 The last thing you need if you're unwell is to be fretting about whether you can get treatment.

 So, you should always take a copy of your travel insurance with you when you travel.
-If possible, I recommend keeping a paper copy and a back-up online copy in case your belongings are lost.
-I also advise all my patients to keep a note of the emergency number of their travel insurer, and to leave a copy with someone who isn't travelling in case they lose their records.Get a quote
+If possible, we recommend keeping a paper copy and a back-up online copy in case your belongings are lost.
+We also advise to keep a note of the emergency number of their travel insurer, and to leave a copy with someone who isn't travelling in case they lose their records.Get a quote